airshipit/airshipctl/docs/source/cli/airshipctl_phase_apply.md

 ### Options

 ```
       --dry-run                 don't deliver documents to the cluster, simulate the changes instead
   -h, --help                    help for apply
       --prune                   if set to true, command will delete all kubernetes resources that are not defined in airship documents and have airshipit.org/deployed=apply label
+      --wait-timeout duration   number of seconds to wait for resources to become ready, if set to 0 will not wait (default 2m0s)
 ```

 ### Options inherited from parent commands